Your Survival Guide to Present and Past Tense Verbs

 Before we get to the fun stuff (the irregular verbs), let’s quickly review the regular ones.

-Here’s a quick look at how they work, using the examples falar (to speak/to talk), comer (to eat), and abrir (to open).
+Here’s a quick look at how they work, using falar (to speak/to talk), comer (to eat), and abrir (to open).

 • -AR Verbs (Falar): falo, falas, fala, falamos, falam